UNINETTSigma2/documentation/software/userinstallsw.rst

 However, due to our wide range of users, it is not feasible for us to maintain all the different packages with particular versions and toolchains that you might depend on in your daily work flow.
-While *system-wide* installations can only be done by the Metacenter personnel, there is nothing preventing users from installing their own software *locally*.
+While *system-wide* installations can only be done by NRIS personnel, there is nothing preventing users from installing their own software *locally*.

 **If you have a software need that is currently not available on our systems:**